mossbanay/Psychology-3-4/Glossary.md

 ### Axon

 The tube-like extension from the soma that carries information away from the neuron and sprays out over the synapse via the axon terminals.

+### Brain trauma

+An umbrella term for any brain damage that impairs the functioning of the brain temporarily or permanently.

 ### Broca's aphasia
 ##### Also known as non-fluent aphasia